Read with Cottey

 Who is the instructor of the class?
 Denise Carrick Hedges, Cottey’s director of leadership development, is the instructor of Read with Cottey.
 Ms. Hedges is a member of Chapter KK-MO and has been employed by Cottey for over twenty years.
 Prior to assuming the role of leadership development and directing the Leadership, Experiences, and Opportunity (LEO) program, Denise was the coordinator of P.E.O. relations.

 What supplies are needed for the class?
-You will need to have a copy of Killers of the Flower Moon: The Osage Murders and the Birth of the FBI by David Grann.
+You will need to have access to a copy of The Girl Who Smiled Beads: A Story of War and What Comes After by Clemantine Wamariya and Elizabeth Weil.

-Can I sign up for the class if I have already read Killers of the Flower Moon?
+Can I sign up for the class if I have already read The Girl Who Smiled Beads?
 We would love for you to join us!
 But, we ask that you please do not reveal plot details ahead of the other readers.

 What technology will I need?
 You will need to have basic technology skills, such as basic web navigation skills (going to a specific web address, performing a search, and bookmarking a site), the ability to send and receive email, the knowledge to post and reply to a discussion board, and the ability to create an electronic paper to submit.
 Minimum hardware/software requirements include Windows 8, 10 or OSX operating systems, Internet connection speeds of 512Kbs, and Chrome, Firefox, Edge, or Safari web browser.
 Please know, we can talk you through any questions you might have!

 How do I register?
-If you are interested, you can register online beginning May 26.
-Just go to http://community.cottey.edu/read.
+If you are interested, you can register at the link at the top of the page or below.

 Other questions not answered here: Contact Denise Carrick Hedges at firstname.lastname@example.org.